PERFORMANCES

 While not a story, Robin Pettersen’s “Requiem” is inevitably linked to her sister’s death in 2021.
 It is not initially an easy piece to watch.
 The music is harsh, the movement intense and a bit tortured.
 But, as with much pain in life, the mood eventually softens, the dancer becomes more open and we see that both can exist, and a new sense of home is created through the grieving process.

-Using an elaborate layering of costumes, this piece explores how the dancer’s personality is transformed with the exposure of each layer.
+Amy Slater, using an elaborate layering of costumes, explores how the dancer’s personality is transformed with the exposure of each layer.
 At times, this is approached in a comical way and other times with some darkness.
 Throughout the shifts of character that might represent the different roles we inhabit in life, there is the persistent interruption of the cell phone.
 The dance is an exploration of how we make sense of our busy lives with the many roles we juggle and how the constant demand of technology impacts how we exist.